ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 :::

-To add a node as a validator to a Subnet, run the `join` command along with the Subnet name:
+First, request permission to validate by running the `join` command along with the Subnet name:

 ```bash
 avalanche subnet join testsubnet